R2 Loss: Range Restriction Loss for Model Compression and Quantization: Experiment

-We train ResNet-18\cite{he2016deep} and MobileNet-V1\cite{howard2017mobilenets} on ImageNet 1K\cite{deng2009imagenet} with proposed Range Regularizers on two x86 Linux machines with eight GPUs to get pre-trained models before model compression and quantization-aware training.
-We set initial learning rates to 1.0, 0.4 and 0.2 for ResNet-18, MobileNet-V1 and MobileNet-V2 respectively.
-We use SGD with 0.9 of momentum and 1e-4 of weight decay with Nesterov.
-Range Regularizer weights for each regularizers are set to 0.01.
-For Margin range regularizer, the margin threshold is initialized with 2x the standard deviation .
-In Soft-min-max regularizer training, the learnable parameter $\alpha$ is initially set to 0.1.
+We train ResNet-18~\cite{he2016deep}, MobileNet-V1~\cite{howard2017mobilenets} and MobileNet-V2~\cite{sandler2018mobilenetv2} on ImageNet 1K~\cite{deng2009imagenet} with proposed \fname~on a x86 Linux machine with eight GPUs to get pre-trained models before model compression and quantization-aware training.
+We set initial learning rates to 1.0, 0.4 and 0.4 for ResNet-18, MobileNet-V1 and MobileNet-V2 respectively.
+We use SGD with 0.9 of momentum with Nesterov.
+We apply 1e-4 of weight decay (L2 norm weight regularization) for ResNet-18 and 4e-5 for MobileNet-V1 and V2.
+For heavy L2-regularization, in ~\cref{fig:weight_dist_mnv2}, we use 4e-4 of weight decay (10x heavier than baseline) for MobileNet-V2 to see whether heavy L2-regularization helps quantization or not as a naive solution for range restriction.
+Strength of \name~is set to 0.01.
+For Margin \name, the margin threshold is initialized with 2x the standard deviation of the initialized weights.
+In Soft-min-max \name~training, the learnable parameter $\alpha$ is initially set to 0.1.
 For comparison, we use pre-trained models of Resnet-18 from Torchvision.
-As Torchvision did not provide a pre-trained model for MobileNet-V1, we trained MobileNet-V1 without Range Regularizer using the same settings above.
-It can be observed from Table \ref{table_quant_exp} that $R^2$ doesnt significantly affect the performance of the full precision models as well therefore provides a strong initial checkpoint for the model to be quantized.
-In addition, for a large model like ResNet-18 $R^2$ also shows a regularization effect similar to weight decay, therefore, better validation accuracy than the one without $R^2$.
+As we are using modified version of ResNet-50, and ResNet-101, MobileNet-V1 and V2 for better FP32 performance, we trained those models from scratch without \name~using the same settings above.
+It can be observed from Table ~\ref{table_quant_exp_ewgs} that \name~does not significantly affect the performance of the full precision models as well therefore provides a strong initial checkpoint for the model to be quantized.